ericluwj/ericluwj.github.io/_posts/2016-12-07-configuring-an-application-load-balancer-on-aws-elastic-beanstalk.markdown

 * It support sockets which are really very useful for realtime apps.
 * It provides HTTP/2 support which allows for amalgamation of various HTTP requests

-It is important to take note that a lot of AWS Elastic Beanstalk documentation still refers to the **classic load balancer** as the *load balancer* while the **application load balancer** actually has a whole set of different configuration options compared to the classic load balancer.
-For an example, the entire documentation at [http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.elb.html](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.elb.html) is referring to just the classic load balancer, just in case you mistook the documentation for referring to both types of load balancers in general.
+It is important to take note that a lot of the AWS Elastic Beanstalk documentation still refer to the **classic load balancer** as the *load balancer* while the **application load balancer** actually has a whole set of different configuration options compared to the classic load balancer.
+For example, the entire documentation at [http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.elb.html](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.elb.html) is actually just referring to the classic load balancer, just in case you were misled into thinkg that the documentation applied to both types of load balancers in general.

-For the worst part, the **Application health check URL** within the "Health" configuration settings did not actually reflect the right setting for the **application load balancer**.
+For the worst part, the **Application health check URL** within the "Health" configuration settings on the AWS Elastic Beanstalk control panel did not actually reflect the right setting for the **application load balancer**.
 I had to set the right setting using configuration files.

 <img src="{{ "/assets/img/elb.png" | prepend: site.baseurl }}" />

+### Steps to take after setting up an AWS EB application with an application load balancer

 For most applications, it would be very common to perform 2 sorts of configuration: